techscapades/arduino_pro_micro_macro_keyboard/README.md

 SMD (only) resistors are soldered to the bottom of the PCB, snapshots of what both versions will look like are in the 'snapshots' folder.

-You have a couple options for mounting the PCB to the housing base since I've made the holes slightly smaller:
+You have plenty of options for mounting the PCB to the housing base since I've made the holes slightly smaller which gives you the option to use self-tap screws or machine screws with nuts or machine screws with tapped holes; you can literally use whatever you have at hand but keep in mind that the screws I intended to use are M3 so make sure you ahve the correct size.

-1. use an m3 tap to tap the holes and then use an M3 screw
+I've opted to drill 3mm holes in the housing base and PCB cover, then use M3x20mm screws with plastic M3 spacers to fasten the screw from the bottom of the base to the top of the PCB cover.

 # Special thanks to:
 NicoHood for developing the HID library and